kielni/diy-pocket/README.md

 Validate requester is authorized: comes from specific url.

 # Review stories
-Create index.html that
+Create articles.html that
-  - Load stories JSON from S3 bucket.
+  - Load stories JSON from articles.json
   - Sort stories by datetime descending.
   - Display stories using bootstrap cards.